havocp/beaucatcher/README.md

-If you wanted to change the mapping from the `BObject` layer to the case class layer, you can override the "composers" included in the `CasbahCollectionOperations`.
-For example, there's a field `caseClassBObjectEntityComposer : EntityComposer[EntityType, BObject]` that converts between the case class and the `BObject`.
+If you wanted to change the mapping from the `BObject` layer to the case class layer, you can override the "composers" included in the `CollectionAccess`.
+For example, there's a field `entityBObjectEntityComposer : EntityComposer[EntityType, BObject]` that converts between the case class and the `BObject`.
 The idea is that you could do things such as rename fields in here, making it an alternative to annotations for that.